VirgilSecurity/virgil-crypto-c/docs/implementor.md

 The 'context' item
 ------------------

+The same instance as component's instance.
 Defines specific underlying implementation context.

     <context
         name = "..."
-        c_type = "..."
         />

-The context item can have these attributes:
+The context item has this single attribute:

 name:
     Name of the context.
 The name attribute is required.

-c_type:
-    C type of the underlying context.
-The c_type attribute is required.

 The 'constant' item